Our Mission: Saving Lives With Proton Therapy

-Proton therapy is a highly advanced and precise form of radiation therapy used in the treatment of many types of cancers and other diseases.
-Proton therapy has been used to treat almost 95,000 patients globally.
+Proton therapy is a highly advanced, painless and precise form of external beam radiation therapy used in the treatment of many types of cancers and other diseases.
+Proton therapy has been used to treat nearly 150,000 patients globally.

 The characteristics of proton radiation allow clinicians to deliver full or higher doses of radiation while sparing surrounding healthy tissues and organs.
 Patients who are eligible to receive proton therapy, typically experience minimal to no side-effects during and after treatment.

 Proton therapy has been shown to be an exceptional option for childhood cancers.
 Studies show that using proton therapy to control pediatric tumors provides excellent results while reducing damage to healthy developing tissue thus reducing the likelihood of cancers occurring at other sites in the body.

 Proton therapy is ideal for treating solid tumors of the prostate, brain, eye, head and neck, inoperable small cell lung cancer, as well as liver, certain gastrointestinal cancers and certain types of breast cancer.

 Continued research and the dedicated work of clinicians and scientists, assisted by the work of Optivus engineers, help to refine proton treatments and to discover new applications.

 If you would like more information regarding the types of cancers and diseases currently being treated with proton therapy, please contact the James M. Slater, M.D.
 Proton Treatment and Research Center at the Loma Linda University Medical Center in Loma Linda, California, directly.

 (800) 776.8667 (USA only)